RBC Report: An Automated Future Could Play to Women’s Strengths

 These are just a few highlights.
 It is well worth a thorough review of the full report.
 In it, there is reference to an earlier RBC report – Humans Wanted – which Maureen also included as a resource in her post.
 Humans Wanted is aimed at helping youth prepare for what’s coming next, but most of the advice is applicable to workers of any age.

 Together, these two research reports provide valuable and current information, informing career development professionals about the challenges many clients are facing at a rapidly accelerating pace.
-To paraphrase the title of Maureen’s post, is the career development industry ready to help clients displaced by technological advancement?
+To paraphrase the title of Maureen’s post (Career Professionals: Are We Ready for the Future of Work?), is the career development industry ready to help clients displaced by technological advancement?
 Are you ready?

 Let us know.
 How have you prepared yourself to guide your clients into the future of work?